saikrishn196/BoardgameProject/README.md

 Here we have all our methods in Helper function.
 I mentioned those methods which we utilise in our day to day work where ever required in this project.
+In wdio.conf.ts we will have our spec file. so the class file will run.